Introduction

 Moving DMARC providers feels more complex than it actually is.
 The process requires no downtime, no client notifications, and can be completed in a few hours even with hundreds of domains.

-This guide walks through the practical steps to migrate from any DMARC provider while maintaining your existing email protection.
+This practical step-by-step guide walks through migrating from any DMARC provider while maintaining your existing email protection.

 Why MSPs Consider Migration